 What do obstetricians mean by a “small” baby?

 A baby whose birth-weight is in the lowest 10% of the population is called “small”.
-Or to put it another way, at birth the baby weighed less than 90% of its newborn peers.
+Or to put it another way, the baby weighed less than 90% of its newborn peers.

 What causes a baby to be small?